🚀 superU partners with Razorpay to launch AI Agent payment solutions.Learn more →

 FAQ

-Are toll-free calls really free from mobile phones?
+1. Are toll free calls really free from mobile phones?

 Yes your minutes or data plan apply, but you won’t see a per-call charge.